henkisdabro/platform-url-click-id-parameters/README.md

 # Platform Click ID URL Parameter Collection

-A living collection of url parameters from various traffic platforms (organic and paid).
+A living collection of url parameters from popular traffic platforms (organic and paid).
+Use as filters within website analytics tools, such as Google Analytics (UA & GA) and or from a tag management tool such as Google Tag Manager to clean up URL's and defragement page url/location/query reports.

 ## Purpose of Click ID's